 Minnesota Law Review

-The Minnesota Law Review began accepting submissions for Volume 100.
+The Minnesota Law Review is now accepting submissions for Volume 100.
 Submissions for Volume 101 will open in spring of 2016.
 Articles should be submitted through Scholastica.
 Submissions information is detailed below.

 The Minnesota Law Review will consider for publication in its print edition any original work focusing on any topic or field in the law.
 Citations in all manuscripts should conform to The Bluebook: A Uniform System of Citation (20th ed.
 2010).
 The Minnesota Law Review does not accept submissions from law students.